Overview of Banks in Switzerland

 This bank is the third top banks in Switzerland after UBS and Credit Suisse.
 This is a co-operative bank.
 It has been serving around 3.7 million customers, out of which 1.9 million are co-operative members or co-owners of Raiffeisen.
 The group has more than 1004 branches in Switzerland.
 And it has around 292 banks that are co-operatively structured.
 This co-operative bank is also one of the members of the International Raiffeisen Union (IRU).

 #4.
 Zurich Cantonal Bank:

 It was established in the year 1870, around 147 years ago.
 Its head-quarter is situated in Bahnhofstrasse 9, Zurich.
 At the end of 2014, it had the total assets of CHF 156.50 billion.
 Around 4825 people work here.
-The focus of this bank is to provide services like commercial banking, retail banking, private equity services, investment management, and investment banking.
+The focus of this bank is to provide services like commercial banking, retail bankingRetail BankingRetail banking or personal banking refers to the financial services offered by the financial institutions exclusively to the individual clients.
+The consumer banking provides personal loan, savings account, debit cards, credit cards, locker, etc., private equity services, investment management, and investment banking.
 At the end of 2014, the operating income of this bank was CHF 1935.22 million.
 It had the net income of CHF 647.50 million in the same year.

 #5.
 Julius Baer Group:

-This top bank in Switzerland was founded in the year 1890, around 127 years ago.
+It was founded in the year 1890, around 127 years ago.
 Its head-quarter is located in Zurich.
 At the end of 2013, it had the total assets of CHF 72.522 billion.
 Around 5390 employees are employed here.
 The focus of Julius Baer Group is on wealth management and private banking.
 At the end of 2013, the revenue of this bank was CHF 2.195 billion.
-It had the total equity of CHF 5.039 billion in the same year.
+It had total equity of CHF 5.039 billion in the same year.